balrog-kun/fpv-stream-to-vr/README.md

 =============

 `-viewport` creates additional video output windows for people who want to watch the feed on the laptop screen while the pilot uses the goggles.
+Or for the pilot to watch while another person uses the goggles.

 `-defscale` _`<scale>`_

-_scale_ can be an integer percentage to set the initial video scale.
+_scale_ can be an integer percentage to set the initial video scale for the goggles.
 Default is 100.
 100 means use the full goggles resolution (about 110 degrees FOV on an oculus DK2).
 20 or 30 percent will give a FOV similar to Fatshark, Headplay and other goggles.

 Keys